hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 ## Overview

-In Task 3, we will be required to implement both `InFlightOrder` and `Exchange` Class.
+In Task 3, we will be required to implement both `InFlightOrder` and `Exchange`/`Derivative` Class.
 This is because the primary bulk of implementing a new exchange connector is in this task.

-If the exchange is a perpetual derivative exchange, the connector must also inherit from the `PerpetualTrading` class.
+If the exchange is a derivative exchange, the connector must also inherit from the `PerpetualTrading` class.

 ### InFlightOrder Class

-As seen in the [Exchange Component Overview](/developers/connectors/architecture/#exchange-component-overview), the `Exchange` class depends on the `InFlightOrder` Class.
+As seen in the [Exchange Component Overview](/developers/connectors/architecture/#exchange-component-overview), the `Exchange`/`Derivative` class depends on the `InFlightOrder` Class.
-The `InFlightOrder` abstracts an order's details and is primarily used by the `Exchange` class to manage all active orders.
+The `InFlightOrder` abstracts an order's details and is primarily used by the `Exchange`/`Derivative` class to manage all active orders.

 The **_InFlightOrder Class Diagram_**, given below, details the critical variables and functions in the `InFlightOrder` class.